tnayem/hello-dot-com-clint/README.md

 * Navbar, banner, catagory,advertised section, Our Policy and footer
 * Clicking view Phone.
 You will see catagory wise Phone.
 * If any buyer buy any product.
 Clicking book now button.
 Product added my order page.
-* clicking payment button buyer can payment .
+* clicking payment button buyer can successfully payment .
-* Seller can added their product.
-Seller can see added a product page .
-Any seller can added their product.
+* clicking add a product seller can added their product

 ### `npm start`